NorfolkDataSci/learning-git/index.md

     Open up the conflicted file (in this case README.md)
   </li>
   <li>
     Edit file to how you want it.
-Make sure to remove weird markings.
+Make sure to remove weird markings
   </li>
   <img src="./img/fixed-conflict.png">
   <li>Commit like any other change and you're done (Resolved!)